top of page

 The noun 'slander' has its etymology rooted in Old French and Latin.
 It can be traced back to the Old French word 'esclandre,' which was derived from the Latin term 'exclamare,' meaning 'to cry out' or 'to shout.'
 In its early usage, 'esclandre' referred to a scandalous or disgraceful statement that was loudly proclaimed, often in a public manner.
 Over time, this term evolved into 'slander' in Middle English, specifically denoting the act of making false, malicious, or defamatory statements about someone, either verbally or in writing, with the intent to damage their reputation.
 The etymology of 'slander' vividly captures the historical association between scandalous utterances and the harm they can cause to an individual's character and reputation.

-Quiz: Find the meaning of the noun slander:
+Find the correct meaning of the noun slander:

 Try Again!